jbadeau/Maven-JavaScript/seed/seed-dependencies/src/main/javascript/wire/docs/concepts.md

 ## Facets

 Facets allow you to apply additional configuration or behavior to a component after it has been created by a [factory](#factories).
-For example, the `properties` facet sets properties on a component during the [Create lifecycle stage](#component-lifecycles), the `ready` facet invokes initializer methods on a component during the Ready stage, and the `connect` facet (provided by the `wire/connect` plugin) can connect components together allowing them to collaborate.
+For example, the `properties` facet sets properties on a component during the [Configure lifecycle stage](#component-lifecycles), the `ready` facet invokes initializer methods on a component during the Ready stage, and the `connect` facet (provided by the `wire/connect` plugin) can connect components together allowing them to collaborate.

 Wire.js comes with several builtin facets, and plugins can provide additional facets.

 ## References

 References allow you to reference components and other existing resources.
-Wire.js uses a [JSON-referencing](http://groups.google.com/group/json-schema/browse_thread/thread/95fb4006f1f92a40)-like syntax for references, but allows for extensions to the referencing syntax via plugins, which can provide Reference Resolvers to do more sophisticated things, such as [referencing DOM nodes](./dom.md#querying-the-dom)
+Wire.js uses a simplified [JSON Referencing](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) syntax for references, but allows for extensions to the referencing syntax via plugins, which can provide Reference Resolvers to do more sophisticated things, such as [referencing DOM nodes](./dom.md#querying-the-dom)

 ### Syntax